OpenMicroelectronicsTextbook/OMETB/README.md

 ## 📖 About

-This textbook is not just another resource; it's a movement.
-Born out of the passion and expertise of community members, it covers a broad spectrum of topics in microelectronic design.
+This textbook is born out of the passion and expertise of community members, it covers a broad spectrum of topics in microelectronic design.
 Our unique pedagogical approach emphasizes hands-on learning using open-source tools and resources, ensuring that you not only understand the theory but also see it in action.

 ## 🛠️ Interactive Notebooks